model-checking/kani/rfc/src/rfcs/0010-ghost-state.md

 The major downside is that

 1. We either restrict `T` to be sized, or it may not be clear to the user that the shadow memory for the same address changes with coercion.
-See follow-up section on why generate one shadow memory per `(T, S)` combination.
+See follow-up section on why generate one shadow memory per `(T, V)` combination.
-2. User has no way to check if the combination of `(T, S)` is being used anywhere else to represent a different state.
+2. User has no way to check if the combination of `(T, V)` is being used anywhere else to represent a different state.

 ### Representing a ghost state

-We propose that a ghost state is specific to each combination of type being tracked `T` and the state `S`, i.e., we will create a new shadow memory for each combination of the pair `(T, S)`.
+We propose that a ghost state is specific to each combination of type being tracked `T` and the state value type `V`, i.e., we will create a new shadow memory for each combination of the pair `(T, V)`.

 First, this ensures there is one specific semantic for each shadow memory.
 The semantics is clear and can be easily documented by documenting the trait implementation.

+However, this approach may not be scalable, and we may need to restrict the representation to one of the following:

+- Up to one ghost state implementation per type, where `GhostValue` is an associated type instead.
+- Restrict `GhostState` implementation to `*const u8` only, which would limit to one shadow memory per ghost state.

 ## Open questions